Accounting

 Mar 31 | Cash | $2,400 |

-The customer’s original payment was recorded as a debit to Cash and a credit to AR.
-When the bank returns the check as non-sufficient funds, the entry is reversed: AR goes back up (the customer still owes you), and Cash goes back down (the money was never actually collected).
+The customer's original payment was recorded as a debit to Cash and a credit to AR.
+When the bank returns the check as non-sufficient funds, the entry reverses: AR goes back up, and Cash goes back down.

 3. Record interest earned: